 Setup VPN In Ubuntu Or Other Ubuntu Based Distributions

-Complete all the fields and confirm email account.
+Complete all the fields and confirm the email account.
+After this, we’ll setup vpn using our OpenVPN account.

-2. Goto vpnbook.com and click OpenVPN tab and download any one of the given certificate bundles and also note down the username and password as highlighted below in image.
+2. Goto vpnbook.com and click the OpenVPN tab and download any one of the given certificate bundles.
+Also, note down the username and password as highlighted below in the image.

 Copy all text between <ca> </ca> tags and paste into ca.crt file.